oskardudycz/EventSourcing.NetCore/Sample/EventsVersioning/README.md

 You might want not only to transform a single event into another (1:1) but also a set of events into another one (N:M).

 Let's take as an example scenario where we can initialise not only empty shopping cart but also filled with products.
-For some time, we were doing that by publishing multiple events: `ShoppingCartInitialized` and `ProductItemAddedToShoppingCart` for each added product item.
+For some time, we were doing that by publishing multiple events: `ShoppingCartOpened` and `ProductItemAddedToShoppingCart` for each added product item.
 We decided that we'd like to replace this with event containing list of product items:

 ```csharp
 public record ProductItem(